Skip to main content

 Track RecordDaily AI scoring (not a long-term track record)975% average return since 2002 vs. S&P 500's 194%

-Think of it this way: one is like having a high-tech dashboard for navigating daily market traffic, while the other is like getting a detailed roadmap for a years-long journey.
-Your choice simply comes down to which kind of trip you're on.
+One is a high-tech dashboard for daily market moves.
+The other is a roadmap for a years-long journey.
+Your choice depends on which trip you are on.

-At its heart, the big difference between these platforms comes down to how people approach investing.
+The real difference comes down to how you approach investing.

 FeatureMotley FoolPineify AI Picker